google/agi/troubleshooting.md

 ## Android Vulkan layers issues

-If a Vulkan capture on Android does not terminate properly, AGI may leave some Android settings related to Vulkan layers in a state that may pertubate subsequent runs of the app.
+If a Vulkan capture on Android does not terminate properly, Android GPU Inspector may leave some Android settings related to Vulkan layers in a state that may pertubate subsequent runs of the app.
 These settings are:

 -   `enable_gpu_debug_layers`